S-Spiegl/CV/README.md

 **London Clay Gardens: Founder and owner** *(2016-2022)*
 - Turned a profit in the first year.
 Took on hundreds of gardens and several large projects, quickly building a loyal client base.
-- LCG allowed me to demonstrate my love of design and creativity, designing and building gardens from scratch and creating visions for clients that incorporated concepts like colour theory and texture, and keeping a careful eye on changing tastes - all especially important from a front-end perspective.
+- Channeled my love of design and creativity, designing and building gardens from scratch and creating visions for clients that incorporated concepts like colour theory and texture, and keeping a careful eye on changing tastes - all especially important from a front-end perspective.
-- Running my own business required transferable skills such as using my initiative, innovation, building and maintaining client and supplier relationships, using my creativity, problem-solving, delegation, and working to tight deadlines.
+- Running my own business required transferable skills such as using my initiative, innovation, building and maintaining client and supplier relationships, problem-solving, delegation, and working to tight deadlines.
 The British weather and other unknowns meant I had to remain flexible, often planning and scheduling projects to avoid overlap or gaps between jobs while keeping clients happy.
-- Having built my own business from the ground up, I have a special respect and appreciation for what that takes, and feel more motivated than ever to contribute to a creative company.
-- LCG taught me the importance of good design and careful building, skills that have served me well at Makers and make me a careful, consistent, and assiduous coder.
+- Learned the importance of good design and careful building, skills that have made me a careful, consistent, and assiduous coder.
 - Managed every aspect of the business and keep on top of the different facets - HMRC, various insurances, record-keeping, client-management, scheduling, tool- and vehicle-maintenance etc were all vital to a functioning business and were all my responsibility.
 I relish responsibility.
+- Landscaping requires careful planning and calculation to prevent surplus or deficit, and to ensure the finished project is safe.
+Volume, load-capacity, and budget were just some aspects requiring attention to detail and regular calculations, and this is one of the reasons I so enjoy TDD.
+It was also necessary to have a clear and ergonomic approach to invoicing, record-keeping, budgeting and fiscal responsibilities to ensure that the administrative side of the business ran smoothly, and such detail-orientation is useful both in coding and in any modern work-environment.

 **University of Manchester: Grant Writer for the John Rylands Research Institute** *(2013-2015)*
 <!-- - Copy-editor/copy-writer on several books, articles, and funding applications for myself and for others.